mbailey/keycutter/docs/why-fido-ssh-keys-are-good-for-git-access-on-managed-devices.md

 ## SSH

-- Allows conf.d style inclusion of config files
+- Allows config.d style inclusion of config files

 ## What this enables us to do